myersg86/gitlab/doc/user/group/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/23758) in [GitLab Starter](https://about.gitlab.com/pricing/) 12.8.

-Group push rules let group maintainers decide about [push rules](../../push_rules/push_rules.md) for newly created projects within this particular group.
-New subgroups have their push rules created based on their closest parent group with push rules defined, if there are no push rules in group hierarchy tree, group is inheriting push rules from GitLab instance.
+Group push rules allow group maintainers to set
+[push rules](../../push_rules/push_rules.md) for newly created projects within the specific group.

+To configure push rules for a group, navigate to **{push-rules}** on the group's sidebar.

+When set, new subgroups have push rules set for them based on either:

+- The closest parent group with push rules defined.
+- Push rules set at the instance level, if no parent groups have push rules defined.

 ### Maximum artifacts size **(CORE ONLY)**